seeu-inspace/easyg/README.md

 ### SSRF

+SSRF with blacklist-based input filters bypass: Some applications block input containing hostnames like `127.0.0.1` and localhost, or sensitive URLs like `/admin`.
+In this situation, you can often circumvent the filter using various techniques:
+- Using an alternative IP representation of `127.0.0.1`, such as `2130706433`, `017700000001`, or `127.1`;
+- Registering your own domain name that resolves to `127.0.0.1`.
+You can use spoofed.burpcollaborator.net for this purpose;
+- Obfuscating blocked strings using URL encoding or case variation.

+SRF with whitelist-based input filters bypass
+- You can embed credentials in a URL before the hostname, using the `@` character.
+For example: `https://expected-host@evil-host`.
+- You can use the `#` character to indicate a URL fragment.
+For example: `https://evil-host#expected-host`.
+- You can leverage the DNS naming hierarchy to place required input into a fully-qualified DNS name that you control.
+For example: `https://expected-host.evil-host`.
+- You can URL-encode characters to confuse the URL-parsing code.
+This is particularly useful if the code that implements the filter handles URL-encoded characters differently than the code that performs the back-end HTTP request.
+- You can use combinations of these techniques together.

-- By combining it with an open redirect, you can bypass some restrictions.
+By combining it with an open redirect, you can bypass some restrictions.
 [An example](https://portswigger.net/web-security/ssrf/lab-ssrf-filter-bypass-via-open-redirection): `http://vulnerable.com/product/nextProduct?path=http://192.168.0.12:8080/admin/delete?username=carlos`

 ### Network
 ```